bbauska/Anti-Project2025/anti.md

 Programs (OFCCP) also has a right to the data EEOC collects.)
 Crudely categorizing employees by race or ethnicity fails to recognize the diversity of the American workforce and forces individuals into categories that do not fully reflect their racial and ethnic heritage.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-Project 2025 urged amending Title VII to prohibit EEOC from collecting EEO-1 data and any other racial classifications for public and private workplaces.
+<p>Project 2025 urged amending Title VII to prohibit EEOC from collecting EEO-1 data and any other
+racial classifications for public and private workplaces.
 “Amend Title VII.
 The next Administration should work with Congress to amend Title VII to prohibit the Equal Employment Opportunity Commission from collecting EEO-1 data and any other racial classifications in employment for both private and public workplaces.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24] Project 2025 urged the elimination of disparate impact liability.
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 urged the elimination of disparate impact liability.
 “Eliminate disparate impact liability.
 With interracial marriages in America increasing, many Americans do not fit neatly into crude racial categories.1 Under disparate impact theory, moreover, discriminatory motive or intent is irrelevant; the outcome is what matters.
 But all workplaces have disparities.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-●
-Project 2025 urged Congress to eliminate disparate impact as a valid theory of discrimination.
+<p>● Project 2025 urged Congress to eliminate disparate impact as a valid theory of
+discrimination.
 “Congress should: l Eliminate disparate impact as a valid theory of discrimination for race and other bases under Title VII and other laws.
 Disparities do not (and should not legally) imply discrimination per se.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-●
-Project 2025 urged the next president to sign an EO forbidding OFCCP from using disparate impact in its analysis.
+<p>● Project 2025 urged the next president to sign an EO forbidding OFCCP from using
+disparate impact in its analysis.
 “Sign an executive order explicitly forbidding OFCCP from using disparate impact in its analysis.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-Project 2025 called on Congress to make it more explicit in Title VII that religious “employers may make employment decisions based on religion regardless of nondiscrimination laws.”
+<p>Project 2025 called on Congress to make it more explicit in Title VII that religious “employers may
+make employment decisions based on religion regardless of nondiscrimination laws.”
 “Clarify Title VII’s religious organization exemptions.
 Congress should clarify Title VII’s religious organization exemptions to make it more explicit that those employers may make employment decisions based on religion regardless of nondiscrimination laws.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-●
-Project 2025 wants the next president to “enact policies with robust respect for religious exercise in the workplace.”
+<p>● Project 2025 wants the next president to “enact policies with robust respect for religious
+exercise in the workplace.”
 “Provide robust protections for religious employers.
 America’s religious diversity means that workplaces include people of many faiths and that many employers are faith-based.
 Nevertheless, the Biden Administration has been hostile to people of faith, especially those with traditional beliefs about marriage, gender, and sexuality.
-The new

-51
-Administration should enact policies with robust respect for religious exercise in the workplace, including under the First Amendment, the Religious Freedom Restoration Act of 1993 (RFRA),8 Title VII, and federal conscience protection laws.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+The new Administration should enact policies with robust respect for religious exercise in the workplace, including under the First Amendment, the Religious Freedom Restoration Act of 1993 (RFRA),8 Title VII, and federal conscience protection laws.”
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-●
-Project 2025 wants the next president to issue an EO protecting religious employers and employees.
+<p>● Project 2025 wants the next president to issue an EO protecting religious employers and
+employees.
 “Issue an executive order protecting religious employers and employees.
 The President should make clear via executive order that religious employers are free to run their businesses according to their religious beliefs, general nondiscrimination laws notwithstanding, and support participation of religious employees and employers as federal contractors and in federal activities and programs.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-Allow Discrimination Based on Sexual Orientation and Gender Identity Project 2025 called on a new president to restrict sex discrimination protections in regards to sexual orientation and transgender status in the context of hiring and firing.
+<h3>Allow Discrimination Based on Sexual Orientation and Gender Identity</h3>
+<p>Project 2025 called on a new president to restrict sex discrimination protections in regards to
+sexual orientation and transgender status in the context of hiring and firing.
 “Restrict the application of Bostock.
 The new Administration should restrict Bostock’s application of sex discrimination protections to sexual orientation and transgender status in the context of hiring and firing.”
-[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24] Project 2025 called on the next president to “rescind regulations prohibiting discrimination on the basis of sexual orientation, gender identity, transgender status, and sex characteristics.”
+[Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 called on the next president to “rescind regulations prohibiting discrimination on the
+basis of sexual orientation, gender identity, transgender status, and sex characteristics.”
 “Rescind regulations prohibiting discrimination on the basis of sexual orientation, gender identity, transgender status, and sex characteristics.
-The President should direct agencies to rescind regulations interpreting sex discrimination provisions as prohibiting discrimination on the basis of sexual orientation, gender identity, transgender status, sex characteristics, etc.” [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]
+The President should direct agencies to rescind regulations interpreting sex discrimination provisions as prohibiting discrimination on the basis of sexual orientation, gender identity, transgender status, sex characteristics, etc.” [Department of Labor and Related Agencies, Project 2025, accessed 6/24/24]</p>

-Project 2025 urged the next president to eliminate OFCCP in part because “the President and DOL can force a huge swath of American employers to comply with rules and regulations based on novel anti-discrimination theories (such as sexual orientation and gender identity theories) that Congress had never imposed by statute.”
+<p>Project 2025 urged the next president to eliminate OFCCP in part because “the President and DOL
+can force a huge swath of American employers to comply with rules and regulations based on novel anti-discrimination theories (such as sexual orientation and gender identity theories) that Congress had never imposed by statute.”
 “Eliminate OFCCP.
 The Office of Federal Contract